2 mins TO READ

 With healthy, consistent digital marketing you’d expect these numbers to be going up month by month.

 Segmenting your traffic based on its point of origin is another key metric you need to measure.
-You need to know how many visitors you’re receiving from each of your marketing channels, e.g. SEO, Facebook, Google AdWords and etc.
+You need to know how many visitors you’re receiving from each of your marketing channels, e.g. SEO, Facebook, Google AdWords, etc.

 If you know which marketing channels are outperforming others, you’ll have a good idea of where to spend the majority of your time and effort.